First Time Configuration of 3CX

 - Region and Time Zone - Select your country and time zone and click “Next.”

-- Operator & Voice Mail Extensions - Create an Operator Extension (Enter name and email address).
-This will be the default destination for inbound calls.
-Now select a VoiceMail Extension number - users will retrieve their voicemail on this number.
-Click “Next.”
+- Operator & Voicemail Extensions - Create an Operator Extension (Enter name and email address).
+This is the default destination for inbound calls.
+Now select a Voicemail Extension number for users to retrieve their voicemail and click “Next”.

-- Allowed Countries - Specify the countries or regions to which you want to allow calls to.
-Calls to countries which are not selected will be blocked.
-This feature reduces the risk of VoIP toll fraud.
-Click “Next.”
+- Countries calls can be made to - Specify the countries or regions want to allow calls to.
+Calls to countries which are not selected are blocked, to reduce the risk of VoIP toll fraud.
+Click “Next”.

-- System prompts Language - 3CX Phone System ships with a US English prompt set by default.
+- Select Language - 3CX ships with a US English prompt set by default.
 Prompts are recorded voice files that are played by the system to callers and users of the system.
-For example, when a user picks up their voice mail, the system prompts will instruct the user what buttons to press in order to hear or delete voice messages.
-You can select a different prompt set from the drop down.
+For example, when a user picks up their voicemail, the system prompts instruct the user what buttons to press in order to hear or delete voice messages.
+You can select a different prompt set from the drop-down menu.

-- How to configure a Gmail account as your SMTP Server.
+- Configure a Gmail account as your SMTP Server.